 The alternative binder classes listed in Table 6.1.2(b) are typically considered to be acceptable alternatives to the binder class specified.
-However, as the use of these alternative binder classes will result in a change to the binder application rate, such a change would constitute a variation to the contract and Administrator approval is required prior to use.
+However, as the use of these alternative binder classes will result in a change to the binder application rate, Administrator approval is required prior to use.